skip to content

 When an individual is charged with a drug crime, there are a number of stages involved in investigating and prosecuting the crime.
 The typical process:

-• Investigators will interrogate the suspect and any potential witnesses in order to gain more information about the crime.
+• Investigators will interrogate the suspect and any potential witnesses to gain more information about the crime.
 A lawyer can also ensure that the rights of the individuals being questioned are maintained at all times.

 Back to Top